Lead and follow: Gender roles

 Traditionally, the male dance partner is the leader and the female dance partner is the follower.

-This is not always the case, and there have been some changes to the strict gendering of partner dances in some competition or performance contexts (see e.g. "Jack and Jack" dance contests).
+This is not always the case, and there have been changes to the strict gendering of partner dances in competition or performance contexts (see e.g. "Jack and Jack" dance contests).
 It is possible for an exchange of roles to occur one or more times during some styles of dance, where the leader becomes the follower and vice versa, such as in Schottische danced in the Madrid style.
 There also exist social dance forms that explicitly have a history of same-sex (e.g. tango) and role-crossing partnerships.

 Communication

+Stickers at a swing dance allowing attendees to indicate their preferred role(s).

 Partner dancing requires awareness and clear communication; this is essential both for safety and for the overall success of the dance.
 If following in the dance, it helps to maintain a centered readiness to the leader.
 This helps the follower be ready for cues both visually and physically.
 The leader in the dance will best support the follower by giving clear directions.

 For the leader and follower to interact with each other, communication needs to occur between the dance couple.
 Dancers take cues through physical connection, with the follower using it to communicate feedback to the leader just as the leader uses it to suggest moves to the follower.
 The most accomplished dancers use connection as a line of communication which allows the leader to incorporate the follower's ideas, abilities, and creative suggestions into their own styling and selection of moves.

 In many partner dances, the leader's steps differ from the follower's.
 In face-to-face positions, the follower generally "mirrors" the leader's footwork.
 For example, if the leader begins on their left foot, the follower will begin on their right foot.
 In choreographed pieces and other situations where the follower is in a tandem position or shadow position, the leader and follower will use the same footwork.
 Usually both partners move together as a unit, but in some dances the partners move in opposite directions - together and apart again.

 In partner dancing, dancers seek to work together to create synchronized or complementary movements.
 The leader is largely responsible for initiating movement, whereas the follower's role is to maintain this movement (though they may choose not to).
 This process can be described as involving the initiation of momentum or 'energy' (by the leader) and then the subsequent maintenance, exaggeration, decreasing or dissolving of this momentum by both partners.

 This momentum or energy may be manifested as movement (in its most obvious form), or in a range of more complex interactions between partners: